Franz Brentano (1838-1917)

 One must try to resemble as closely as possible the spirit whose imperfectly expressed thoughts one wants to understand.
 In other words, one must prepare the way for understanding by first meeting the philosopher philosophically, before concluding as a historian (Brentano: Aristoteles’ Lehre vom Ursprung des menschlischen Geistes (1911), p.
 165).

-Brentano disagrees with Comte on several points.
-Firstly, Comte does not allow for repetitive cycles of progress and decline.
-Secondly, Comte does not see the classical period of Greek philosophy as a phase in which philosophers were driven by a purely theoretical interest.
-Thirdly, Comte believes that modern philosophy had to pass through a theological and metaphysical phase before it could enter its scientific phase.
-Brentano, on the other hand, believes that progress of philosophy results from a combination of metaphysical interest with a strictly scientific attitude.
+Brentano believes that progress of philosophy results from a combination of metaphysical interest with a strictly scientific attitude.
+He therefore disagrees with Comte on three points.
+Firstly, Comte fails to notice the repetitive cycles of progress and decline.
+Secondly, he does not see the classical period of Greek philosophy as a phase in which philosophers were driven by a purely theoretical interest.
+And thirdly, Comte mistakenly believes that modern philosophy had to pass through a theological and metaphysical phase before it could enter its scientific phase.

 The broad perspective that Brentano takes on the history of philosophy leads him to cast a shadow over all philosophers who belong to a phase of decline.
 But this is not the only form of criticism to be found in Brentano.
 There are also independent and highly illuminating discussions of the works of Thomas Reid and Ernst Mach, as well as profound criticisms of Windelband, Sigwart and other logicians of Brentano’s time.
 From today’s point of view, these are all important contributions to the history of philosophy.